 I wish he was still with us so that he could see what his idea has brought to North Texas hunting life.
 After all these years I’m sure he’d agree his land has been improved, and he’d be pleased about the memories created for wing shooters and their families.

 Many seasons have come and gone since my dad flopped that magazine in front of me, and so have many other shooting operations.
 We must be doing something right, and you have rewarded us for it.

 Of course none of this would have happened were it not for a bunch of “old guides” who really created the original “Texas Class Wing-shooting” here at Upland.
 Those old guides were Godsends that lived just down the road.
 Jimmy Parks, Dewain Rash, and R. M. Drain helped me put together the Upland operation, and they entertained our customers with their hunting skills and country humor.
-Low and behold, when we needed extra guides, along came John Kenner and Oscar Chrisman.
+Lo and behold, when we needed extra guides, along came John Kenner and Oscar Chrisman.
 They fit right into the mold and helped us propel Upland to what it is today.
-Sadly, we have lost some of our original guides: Jimmy Parks joined Dewain Rash in the greatest hunting fields ever in 2006.
-We will miss his humor, good nature, and B.S. forever.
+Sadly we have lost some of our original guides: Jimmy Parks joined Dewain Rash in the greatest hunting fields ever in 2006 and more recently John Kenner.
+We will miss their humor, good nature, and B.S. forever.

 We built our new “Hill Country” lodge in 2000 after 15 years of hunting out of a 14 foot by 36 foot portable building.
 Despite blowing rain, hail, and even a tornado we had a blast in those early years; and now, thanks to you, we are enjoying Upland more than ever.